Mutalau

-Mutalau is one of the fourteen villages of Niue.
-Its population at the 2017 census was 100, up from 97 in 2011.
+Mutalau is one of the fourteen villages of Niue, and includes the northernmost point of the island.
+Its population at the 2022 census was 77, down from 98 in 2017.

 History

 Overview

 It was previously known as Ululauta and Matahefonua.
 Ululauta and Matahefonua both mean "head of the land".
 The name "Mutalau Ululauta Matahefonua" is adopted by the Mutalau people in Auckland, New Zealand as the name for their trust called the Mutalau Ululauta Matahefonua Trust (MUMT).
 Mutalau has a community hall called Salim Hall, named after the head of the UN Decolonisation Committee that came to Niue in the early 1970s to meet with Niueans and discuss the road map toward self-government.

 In 1864 Mutalau was listed as one of the five principal villages of Niue, and hosting a missionary station and Samoan teacher.
 In 1863 or 1864 the village was raided by a Peruvian slave-ship, and many men were kidnapped and taken to Callao.

 In 1915 a tropical cyclone blew the roof off the church.
 Another cyclone in 1941 destroyed the government and mission schools, as well as twenty houses.